Bahia Bakari: Rescue

 Since the Comorian government has no ships of its own, it asked all commercial and private vessels to help in the search and rescue effort.
-At approx. 11 local time (08:00 UTC), about 9 hours after the crash, the Sima Com 2 — a privately owned ship which normally carries passengers between Comoros and the neighboring island of Madagascar — arrived at the crash site and discovered Bakari, as the sole survivor among bits of floating wreckage.
+At approximately 11:00 local time (08:00 UTC), about nine hours after the crash, the Sima Com 2 — a privately owned ship which normally carries passengers between Comoros and the neighboring island of Madagascar — arrived at the crash site and discovered Bakari, as the sole survivor among bits of floating wreckage.

 As soon as Bakari was sighted, a member of the rescue team threw her a life preserver, but the waters were too rough, and she was too exhausted to grab it.
 One of the sailors, Maturaffi Sélémane Libounah, jumped into the water and handed her a flotation device, after which they were both pulled safely aboard the Sima Com 2, where she was given dry blankets and a hot drink.

 Ibrahim Abdallah, another sailor on the Sima Com 2, recalled Bakari's recovery:When the girl saw us approaching, she let go of the piece of debris she had been using as a life preserver.
 Suddenly, a large wave flipped her over and she disappeared from view, until she reappeared a few minutes later.
 It was at this exact moment that Maturaffi jumped into the water to save her.

 The ship arrived in Port Moroni at 19:25 local time (16:25 UTC), where Bakari was handed over to medical authorities and taken to a local hospital.

 Aftermath

 The next day, Bakari was transported back to Paris on a private French government Falcon-900 jet, escorted by Cooperation Minister Alain Joyandet, who called her survival "a true miracle."
 Upon arrival, she was reunited with her father and other family members, and taken by ambulance to the Armand-Trousseau children's hospital in eastern Paris, where she was admitted and diagnosed with a fractured pelvis and collarbone, burns to her knees, cuts, bruises and exhaustion.
 One of her first visitors in the hospital was then French President Nicolas Sarkozy, who reportedly promised to host her and her family at the Élysée Palace.
 Soon afterwards, she was informed of her mother's death.
 She was released three weeks later after undergoing treatment and surgery.

-In a commemoration ceremony held in the Comoros for the accident victims on July 6, Comorian President Ahmed Abdallah Mohamed Sambi declared a month of national mourning in his island nation and honored Maturaffi Sélémane Libounah, the sailor who had rescued Bahia Bakari, telling him: "You saved someone else's life at the risk of losing yours."
+In a commemoration ceremony held in the Comoros for the accident victims on 6 July, Comorian President Ahmed Abdallah Mohamed Sambi declared a month of national mourning in his island nation and honored Maturaffi Sélémane Libounah, the sailor who had rescued Bahia Bakari, telling him: "You saved someone else's life at the risk of losing yours."

-According to Aviation Safety Network's database, Bakari is a survivor of the deadliest sole survivor ocean crash, and the second-deadliest sole survivor crash ever.
-The only other sole survivor crash that was deadlier involved Northwest Airlines Flight 255 in 1987, in which 156 were killed, including 2 on the ground.
+According to Aviation Safety Network's database, Bakari is a survivor of the deadliest sole survivor ocean crash, and the third-deadliest sole survivor crash ever.
+The other sole survivor crashes that were deadlier involved Northwest Airlines Flight 255 in 1987, in which 156 were killed, including 2 on the ground, and Air India Flight 171 in 2025, in which 260 were killed, including 19 on the ground.